What is HART?

 - Community Events - All of the HART have yearly networking and resource fairs to help the homeless in their communities.
 For example, Carmichael HART has a backpack donation drive, Citrus Heights hosts a Student Connect resource fair for homeless students in the San Juan Unified School District, and Folsom prepares meals and hygiene kits for those living on the street.

 HART was started as a way to engage the local community and bring much-needed services to the suburban areas of Sacramento County.
 Today the need for these services transcends municipal lines.
 In 2019 HART expanded to Arden Arcade, North Sacramento, South Sacramento, and Midtown.
-In 2020, HART is expected to expand to Fair Oaks/Orangeville and West Sacramento,
+In 2020, HART expanded to Fair Oaks/Orangeville.

 I have a HART for the homeless, how do I get involved?